denisecase/ccsc-regional-treasurer-instructions/README.md

 ## Before the Conference

 -	If you receive any invoices, forward them to CCSC Treasurer explaining the purpose of the invoice and the budget line item they should be charged against.
+-	Agree at the planning meeting 3 months out what student prizes will be awarded.
+For example:
+   - Student programming contest: Assumming 3 per team, awarding first prize, second prize, third prize: 3 at 90$, 3 at $50, 3 at $25.
+   - Student poster contest:
+   - Student paper contest:

 ## Receiving Payments